 It’s no coincidence that the Central Coast’s emergence as a world class winegrowing region runs parallel with the establishment and growth of J. Lohr Vineyards & Winery.
 Founder Jerry Lohr is one of the region’s pioneers and has played a larger-than-life role in bringing the area to prominence.

 Jerry’s instincts led him to two regions located about 75 miles apart.
-In the early 1970s, he chose Monterey County’s Arroyo Seco district for its cool, windy climate and rocky soils as ideal for Chardonnay.
+In the early 1970s, he chose Monterey County’s Arroyo Seco district, with its cool, windy climate and rocky soils, as ideal for Chardonnay.
 In the 1980s, he recognized the potential of Paso Robles for growing Bordeaux varietals, especially Cabernet Sauvignon – given the area’s rich soils and dramatic diurnal temperature swings between warm days and cool nights.

 After Jerry Lohr’s nearly decade-long search for the right place to plant his first vineyard, he chose a site in Monterey County that was to become the heart of the Arroyo Seco appellation.
 Jerry originally planted 280 acres in 1972 and 1973 near Greenfield.
 Monterey County’s Arroyo Seco appellation has proved ideal for growing layered, complex Chardonnay and Pinot Noir.
 Brisk winds and fog off Monterey Bay, stony, well-drained soils, and a lack of damaging fall rains all combine to produce grapes with trademark fruit intensity and balancing acidity.
 In 1974, Jerry unveiled the first J. Lohr winery in San Jose.

-J. Lohr Vineyards & Wines now includes more than 1,300 acres of cool-climate estate vineyards in the Arroyo Seco and Santa Lucia Highlands regions of Monterey County, with an emphasis on Chardonnay, Riesling, Valdiguié and Pinot Noir.
-J. Lohr farms over 2,300 acres of vineyards in Paso Robles, now recognized as one of the world’s best spots for Cabernet Sauvignon and other Bordeaux and Rhone varietals.
+J. Lohr Vineyards & Wines now includes more than 1,400 acres of cool-climate estate vineyards in the Arroyo Seco and Santa Lucia Highlands regions of Monterey County, with an emphasis on Chardonnay, Riesling, Valdiguié, and Pinot Noir.
+J. Lohr farms over 2,700 acres of vineyards in Paso Robles, now recognized as one of the world’s best spots for Cabernet Sauvignon and other Bordeaux and Rhone varietals.
 Nearly all the red wines in the J. Lohr portfolio come from here, affirming the foresight of Jerry’s original vision.

 From this rich and diverse palette of sustainably farmed estate fruit, J. Lohr crafts wines showcasing bold, concentrated flavors and a vibrant sense of place.
-The winery offers four tiers of award-winning wines – J. Lohr Estates, J. Lohr Vineyard Series, J. Lohr Cuvée Series and J. Lohr Gesture, limited-release wines available solely to tasting room visitors, wine club members, and online.
-In 2017, J. Lohr Signature Cabernet Sauvignon was introduced to honor Jerry’s eightieth birthday.
+The winery offers seven tiers of award-winning wines: J. Lohr Signature Cabernet Sauvignon, J. Lohr Cuvée Series, J. Lohr Vineyard Series, J. Lohr Gesture (available solely to wine club members), J. Lohr Pure Paso® Proprietary Red Wine, J. Lohr Estates, and J. Lohr Monterey Roots.

-J. Lohr has state-of-the art winemaking facilities in San Jose, Greenfield, and Paso Robles.
-The J. Lohr Wine Centers in San Jose and Paso Robles are open daily for sampling and host thousands of visitors and fans each year.
+J. Lohr has state-of-the art winemaking facilities in Greenfield and Paso Robles.
+The J. Lohr Wine Centers in San Jose and Paso Robles host thousands of visitors and fans each year.